NAKED DIAGONAL

 The staircase pattern and knight pattern can be combined to form hybrid patterns, which can then be blocked.
 Two examples follow.

-SPECIAL NAKED DIAGONAL-EQUIVALENT FORMATION
+SPECIAL FORMATION

 CONCLUSION